 Thank you again Walt for the thousands of hours you’ve served and most of all for the compassion you demonstrate daily!

-This month the HCC Phoenix would like to show our appreciation to Laura Mancuso who has been volunteering at the center for close to 2 years.
+Laura Mancuso has been volunteering at the center for close to 2 years.
 Laura, a busy wife, mom, and business owner of Bicycles of Phoenix, has sacrificially donated her time to serve her neighbors at the HCC monthly.
 Laura has literally done it all!
 She’s been a food shopper, a clothing shopper, helped with our Backpack and Christmas Outreach drives, served at our Open Houses giving tours, and been floor manager during shifts, as well as, ran the computer for guest check-in.
 Laura is an all-in, team player, someone who stays busy from opening to closing!

 “My favorite part of volunteering at the HCC is the opportunity to get out of my comfort zone serving HCC guests, also the amazing camaraderie and friendships I’ve made while serving is something I treasure!” replied Laura.